SealedSaint/ibotta_platform_dev/README.md

 - **anagram_test.rb** - Test file that tests routes using an HTTP client in "anagram_client.rb".
 Run test using command `ruby anagram_test.rb` (requires ruby).
 This test file assumes the service is hosted locally on port 3000.

 ## Endpoints
+The available HTTP endpoints for the API are listed below.
+A convenient Postman collection of these calls can be obtained here: [https://www.getpostman.com/collections/144a1147680e8e61a39c](https://www.getpostman.com/collections/144a1147680e8e61a39c) (you might need the Chrome Postman extension installed for the link to work).

 ### Get Anagrams